hedgesky/slime_converter_app/README.md

 # SlimeConverter

-Currently supports converting Slime to EEx templates.
+Converts Slime to EEx templates and beautify output.
+Currently is launched on free Heroku dyno.